Ambassador Reza Expresses Gratitude To Pakistan For Support After Tragic Helicopter Crash - UrduPoint

 Ambassador Reza Expresses Gratitude To Pakistan For Support After Tragic Helicopter Crash

+Iranian Ambassador Reza Amiri Moghadam expressed deep gratitude to the Pakistani people, political figures, and government for their condolences and unwavering support following a devastating helicopter crash that claimed the lives of Iran's President Seyed Ebrahim Raisi, Foreign Minister Hussain Amirabdollahian and other companions

-ISLAMABAD, (UrduPoint / Pakistan Point News - 28th May, 2024) Iranian Ambassador Reza Amiri Moghadam on Tuesday expressed deep gratitude to the Pakistani people, political figures, and government for their condolences and unwavering support following a devastating helicopter crash that claimed the lives of Iran's President Seyed Ebrahim Raisi, Foreign Minister Hussain Amirabdollahian and other companions.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 29th May, 2024) Iranian Ambassador Reza Amiri Moghadam expressed deep gratitude to the Pakistani people, political figures, and government for their condolences and unwavering support following a devastating helicopter crash that claimed the lives of Iran's President Seyed Ebrahim Raisi, Foreign Minister Hussain Amirabdollahian and other companions.

 He said President Raisi, often the subject of international propaganda and criticism, chose not to retaliate through official media channels, instead, his actions and steadfast dedication to the Islamic Ummah spoke volumes.